Code talker

 A code talker was a person employed by the military during wartime to use a little-known language as a means of secret communication.
-The term is now usually associated with United States service members during the world wars who used their knowledge of Native American languages as a basis to transmit coded messages.
-In particular, there were approximately 400 to 500 Native Americans in the United States Marine Corps whose primary job was to transmit secret tactical messages.
-Code talkers transmitted messages over military telephone or radio communications nets using formally or informally developed codes built upon their native languages.
-The code talkers improved the speed of encryption and decryption of communications in front line operations during World War II.
+The term is most often used for United States service members during the World Wars who used their knowledge of Native American languages as a basis to transmit coded messages.

+There were approximately 400 to 500 Native Americans in the United States Marine Corps whose primary job was to transmit secret tactical messages.
+Code talkers transmitted messages over military telephone or radio communications nets using formally or informally developed codes built upon their indigenous languages.

+The code talkers improved the speed of encryption and decryption of communications in front line operations during World War II and are credited with some decisive victories.
+Their code was never broken.